 As with all types of stains, address ink stains on your leather purse or bag as soon as possible.

 Mix one part rubbing alcohol with one part lukewarm water.
 Dip a cotton swab into the rubbing alcohol/water mixture and rub it over the ink stain using a circular motion.

 Apply the paste to the stain and let it sit for ten minutes.
 Remove the paste with a damp cloth.
-If residue remains, add some mild soap to the damp cloth and wipe down the area again.
+If residue remains, add some mild soap or leather cleaner to the damp cloth and wipe down the area again.

-Always treat stains as soon as possible.
+As we mentioned above, always treat stains as soon as possible.
 And we cannot re-state it enough: always spot test.
-Every time.
 If your spot test doesn’t give you a safe result, or if you’re dealing with a large or particularly difficult stain, it will be worth your time and money to take your leather bag to a professional leather cleaner for stain removal as soon as possible.